andydunstall/figg/docs/client_protocol.md

 calculated as `100ms * min(2**num_attempts, 100)`.

 ## Topic
-A user opens a topic with `wombat.Topic(name)`.
-This subscribes to that topic so then can received messages, such as with the `topic.MessagesCh()` channel in Go, and publish messages with `topic.Publish(message)`.

-### Attach
-When the user opens a topic, the client attaches to this topic by sending an `ATTACH` message.
-Once the server has attached to the topic it will respond with a `ATTACHED` response.
-Once attached the server forwrads all messages on the topic to the client.

 ### Publish
-Published messages are sent with the `PUBLISH` type.
-This includes the message itself, which is just an opaque sequence of bytes, the topic name, and a sequence number.
+A user publishes a message by calling `client.Publish(topic, message)`.
+The SDK will send a protocol message with the `PUBLISH` type.
+This includes the users message payload, which is just an opaque seqeuence of bytes, the topic name, and a sequence number.

-This sequence number must be incremented for each message sent by the client (using the same counter for all topics).
-Though resends must use the same sequence number as the initial attempt.
+This sequence number is incremented for each message sent by the client (using the same counter for each connection).
+Though resends use the same sequence number as the initial attempt.

 The sequence number is used to acknowledge messages.
 Once the server has processed a message it will respond with a `ACK` message including the highest sequence number it has acknowledged.

-If messages are not acknowledged within 5 seconds the client should retry.
+If messages are not acknowledged within 2 seconds client retries.

 ### Subscribe
+A user subscribes to a channel with `client.Subscribe(topic)`.
+The SDK will attach to this topic by sending an `ATTACH` message with the topic name.
+Once the server has attached (by connecting to the coordinator for that topic) it will respond with an `ATTACHED` response.
+Once attached the server forwards all messages on the topic to the client in `PAYLOAD` messages.

+This `PAYLOAD` message contains the topic, the user payload and a serial used to uniquely identify the message on the topic.
+Note this serial is different from the sequence number used when publishing, and is used to reattach if the connection drops (see below).

+The SDK then calls the user provided subscriber with the payload containing a message published on the topic.

+**Reattach**

-Once attached the server will send all messages received on the topic.
-These processed messages are assigned a unique serial.
+When the connection to the server is dropped, we could potentially miss messages published on the topic.

-The received messages have type `PAYLOAD` and include the topic name, the serial and the message payload.

-### Reattach
-If the clients connect drops it will reconnect to the server.
-It will then need to re-attach all its topics.

-To avoid dropped or duplicate messages, when re-attaching the client must include the serial of the last message received on the topic.
-The server can then send all messages since this serial that the client has missed.
+To handle this, when a new connection is established, the SDK reattaches to all previously attached topics and includes the serial of the last message on that topic.
+The server then starts attaches from that point so sends any messages we may have missed (as long as that message is still retained by the server).
+The client detects whether we have missed messages when the serial in the `ATTACHED` response doesn't match the serial it requested in `ATTACH`.

 ## Protocol
 The Wombat protocol uses msgpack to encode all messages.
 Each protocol message